• Home

 PF and LD will be using the following NSDA procedures for round format, but CHSSA procedures regarding evidence.

 Generally we use NSDA rules for all speech events but there are exceptions: Extemp is combined national and international.
-CHSSA rules will be used for OI and OPP.
+CHSSA rules will be used for Impromptu, OI, and OPP.

 Entry Price